 In 1995, Andrew Grill worked on an innovative satellite earth station developed by British Aerospace Australia for the Australian Army, which was profiled in the British Aerospace internal magazine.

-Andrew was directly involved with the development and set-to-work of an engineering prototype, intensive environmental testing at the Army’s former proving ground at Monegeeta near Melbourne Airport and the delivery of the first two production units.
+Andrew was directly involved with the development and set-to-work of an engineering prototype, including months of intensive environmental testing at the Army’s former proving ground at Monegeeta near Melbourne Airport and the delivery of the first two production units.

 Parakeet Satellite Earth Station

-The BAe Systems Parakeet 4.3 Project or tactical satellite & trunk communications system is a revolutionary way for land forces to operate and share information.
+The BAe Systems Parakeet 4.3 Project tactical satellite & trunk communications system is a revolutionary way for land forces to operate and share information.
 Parakeet supports the operations of remotely deployed units by providing a comprehensive, secure and highly mobile, tactical satellite & trunk communications infrastructure.

 Parakeet 4.3 was developed by BAe SYSTEMS for the Australian Army and Royal Australian Air Force, and can operate across vast distances with limited physical and human resources.